 Hashes are the basis of the security and immutability of blockchains.
 You can play with them online here.

-An important idea in Bitcoin’s blockchain is that transactions are bundled into blocks.
-Blocks contain a number of bitcoin transactions (payments) and also some other data including the previous block’s hash.
+An important idea in Bitcoin’s blockchain is that transactions are bundled into blocks before being added to the blockchain database.
+Blocks contain some bitcoin transactions (payments) and also some other data including the previous block’s hash.
 As each block includes the previous block’s hash as part of its data, a chain of blocks is formed.

 Creating a ledger of transactions with blocks that refer to previous blocks is a much better idea than numbering pages in a book.
 In a book ledger with numbered pages, 1, 2, 3, etc it would be easy to tear out page 40 and replace it with another page 40 with slightly different transactions.
 The book’s integrity remains intact, with pages 39, 40, 41 becoming 39, 40, 41 – no change.
 Also there is nothing in the page number ’40’ that reflects any of the content in that page and the ordering of the pages is implicit from the page numbers.